All Products

 sudo netstat -antup | grep ftp

-Step 3: Configure the access mode of the FTP server
+Step 2: Configure the access mode

-(Recommended) Local user mode
+Local user mode (recommended)

 sudo adduser ftptest